| Perfect Developer basic tutorial 2 | This page last modified 2011-10-29 (JAC) |

 For example,

-(>`0`) = `1`
+(>`0`) = `1` and

-(<`C`) = `B`
+(<`C`) = `B`.

 A character can be converted to its integer equivalent in the underlying